Valley Cultural Foundation Programs

 VCF in conjunction with the Department of Cultural Affairs Los Angeles, and Council District 2, presents 8 FREE concerts at North Hollywood Recreation Center.
 Saturday evenings in June, July, and August.

-Movies on the Green and Drive-Up Movies are as American as apple pie.
+Movies and Drive-Up Movies are as American as apple pie.
 Family-friendly movies drawing between 500 (Drive-Up Movies) to 2,500 at Warner Ranch Park on Saturday evenings in summer.

 Our Independence Day concert and fireworks celebration has become one of the largest FREE Fourth of July fireworks shows in Southern California.
 More than 60,000 individuals turn out for America’s birthday party.